No Bones About It: The Best Under-the-Radar Steakhouse in Each State

 Bellevue

-Claim to fame: Chef-owner John Howie has revised his menu during the pandemic to emphasize simple meals that offer the most value, but John Howie Steak still features USDA prime beef aged 28 days or 42 days and American, Australian, and Japanese wagyu beef.
+Claim to fame: Chef-owner John Howie revised his menu during the pandemic to emphasize simple meals that offer the most value, but John Howie Steak still features USDA prime beef aged 28 days or 42 days and American, Australian, and Japanese wagyu beef.
 You can buy the same steaks to go, carefully packaged and partnered with the perfect seasoning and instructions.

 The Wonder Bar Steakhouse in Clarksburg, West Virginia